ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 # Global Collections

-TODO: Revise list and explain utility.

-`COLLECTION_` indicates that Ceedling did some work to assemble the list.
-For instance, expanding path globs, combining multiple path globs into a convenient summation, etc.
+Collections are Ruby arrays and Rake FileLists (that act like arrays).
+Ceedling did work to populate and assemble these by processing the project file, using internal knowledge, expanding path globs, etc. at startup.

+Collections are globally available Ruby constants.
+These constants are documented below.
+Collections are also available via accessors on the `Configurator` object (same names but all lower case methods).

+Global collections are typically used in Rakefiles, plugins, and Ruby scripts where the contents tend to be especially handy for crafting custom functionality.

+Once upon a time collections were a core component of Ceedling.
+As the tool has grown in sophistication and as many of its features now operate per test executable, the utility of and number of collections has dwindled.
+Previously, nearly all Ceedling actions happened in bulk and with the same collections used for all tasks.
+This is no longer true.

+* `COLLECTION_PROJECT_OPTIONS`:

+  All project option files with path found in the configured options paths having the configured YAML file extension.

+* `COLLECTION_ALL_TESTS`:

+  All files with path found in the configured test paths having the configured source file extension.

+* `COLLECTION_ALL_ASSEMBLY`:

+  All files with path found in the configured source and test support paths having the configured assembly file extension.

+* `COLLECTION_ALL_SOURCE`:

+  All files with path found in the configured source paths having the configured source file extension.

+* `COLLECTION_ALL_HEADERS`:

+  All files with path found in the configured include, support, and test paths having the configured header file extension.

-* `COLLECTION_PATHS_TEST`:
+* `COLLECTION_ALL_SUPPORT`:

-  All test paths
+  All files with path found in the configured test support paths having the configured source file extension.

+* `COLLECTION_PATHS_INCLUDE`:

+  All configured include paths.

 * `COLLECTION_PATHS_SOURCE`:

-  All source paths
+  All configured source paths.

-* `COLLECTION_PATHS_INCLUDE`:

-  All include paths

 * `COLLECTION_PATHS_SUPPORT`:

+  All configured support paths.

+* `COLLECTION_PATHS_TEST`:

-  All test support paths
+  All configured test paths.

 * `COLLECTION_PATHS_SOURCE_AND_INCLUDE`:

-  All source and include paths
+  All configured source and include paths.

 * `COLLECTION_PATHS_SOURCE_INCLUDE_VENDOR`:

-  All source and include paths + applicable vendor paths (e.g.
-  CException's source path if exceptions enabled)
+  All configured source and include paths plus applicable vendor paths (Unity's source path plus CMock and CException's source paths if mocks and exceptions are enabled).

-* `COLLECTION_PATHS_TEST_TOOLCHAIN_INCLUDE`:

-  All test toolchain include paths

 * `COLLECTION_PATHS_TEST_SUPPORT_SOURCE_INCLUDE`:

-  All test, source, and include paths
+  All configured test, support, source, and include paths.

 * `COLLECTION_PATHS_TEST_SUPPORT_SOURCE_INCLUDE_VENDOR`:

-  All test, source, include, and applicable vendor paths (e.g. Unity's source path plus CMock and CException's source paths if mocks and exceptions are enabled)
+  All test, support, source, include, and applicable vendor paths (Unity's source path plus CMock and CException's source paths if mocks and exceptions are enabled).

 * `COLLECTION_PATHS_RELEASE_TOOLCHAIN_INCLUDE`:

-  All release toolchain include paths
+  All configured release toolchain include paths.

+* `COLLECTION_PATHS_TEST_TOOLCHAIN_INCLUDE`:

+  All configured test toolchain include paths.

+* `COLLECTION_PATHS_VENDOR`:

+  Unity's source path plus CMock and CException's source paths if mocks and exceptions are enabled.

+* `COLLECTION_VENDOR_FRAMEWORK_SOURCES`:

+  Unity plus CMock, and CException's .c filenames (without paths) if mocks and exceptions are enabled.

+* `COLLECTION_RELEASE_BUILD_INPUT`:

+   * All files with path found in the configured source paths having the configured source file extension.
+   * If exceptions are enabled, the source files for CException.
+   * If assembly support is enabled, all assembly files found in the configured paths having the configured assembly file extension.

+* `COLLECTION_EXISTING_TEST_BUILD_INPUT`:

+   * All files with path found in the configured source paths having the configured source file extension.
+   * All files with path found in the configured test paths having the configured source file extension.
+   * Unity's source files.
+   * If exceptions are enabled, the source files for CException.
+   * If mocks are enabled, the C source files for CMock.
+   * If assembly support is enabled, all assembly files found in the configured paths having the configured assembly file extension.

+  This collection does not include .c files generated by Ceedling and its supporting frameworks at build time (e.g. test runners and mocks).
+Further, this collection does not include source files added to a test executable's build list with the `TEST_SOURCE_FILE()` build directive macro.

-* `COLLECTION_DEFINES_TEST_AND_VENDOR`:
+* `COLLECTION_RELEASE_ARTIFACT_EXTRA_LINK_OBJECTS`:

-  All symbols specified in `:defines` ↳ `:test` + symbols defined for enabled vendor tools - e.g. `:unity` ↳ `:defines`, `:cmock` ↳ `:defines`, and `:cexception` ↳ `:defines`
+  If exceptions are enabled, CException's .c filenames (without paths) remapped to configured object file extension.

-* `COLLECTION_DEFINES_RELEASE_AND_VENDOR`:
+* `COLLECTION_TEST_FIXTURE_EXTRA_LINK_OBJECTS`:

-  All symbols specified in `:defines` ↳ `:release` plus symbols defined by `:cexception` ↳ `:defines` if exceptions are enabled
+  All test support source filenames (without paths) remapped to configured object file extension.

 <br/>